Finding a RoommatePage address: http://www.mnsu.edu/reslife/housing/new/roommate/finding_a_roommate.html

 Timeline for Room Selection

-If you apply for housing by May 20, you will self-select your hall and room placement during our Room Selection process.
-The date you apply for housing will determine your rank in the Room Selection process.
-For example, a student who applies for housing in October will have a higher rank than a student who applies in March (higher rank means you will select your room before students who applied after you).
-The Room Selection Process will begin in late-May, with an email invitation sent to the email address you provide in your housing application.
+If you complete your housing reservation by our priority deadline (March 4, 2019), you will self-select your room during our Room Selection process.
+The date you complete your housing reservation determines your rank in the Room Selection process.
+For example, a student who completes their housing reservation in October will have a higher rank than a student who completes their reservation in February (higher rank means you will select your room before students who completed their reservation after you).
+The Room Selection Process begins in late-April, with an email invitation sent to the email address you provide in your housing application.

-Lifestyle questions include: academic/social focus, bedtime, guests, Learning Community interest, having a LGBT*-friendly roommate, morning wake-up, neatness, physical activity, and smoking preference.
+Questions include: academic/social focus, bedtime, guests, Learning Community interest, Transfer Housing interest, LGBT* ally status, morning wake-up, neatness, physical activity, and smoking preference.

 Residential Life collaborates with the LGBT Center to offer roommate matching services for LGBTQIA students.
 If you're interested in finding an LGBTQI-friendly roommate, please fill out this form so that we may help pair you with another student who has the same interest.
 Students who choose to take advantage of this service still need to complete the housing application process (as described above).